 Romney’s backtracking on his tax proposal was case in point.
 His tax plan is to reduce federal income by 20%.
 The non-partisan Tax Policy Center’s estimates of Romney’s tax proposals predicated a loss of revenue of $480 billion by 2015.
 Extended over a decade, it was projected by the Obama administration to result in a loss of five trillion dollars.
 The cuts would mostly benefit the wealthy.
 In addition, Romney wants to reinstate the Bush tax cuts and funnel an additional two trillion dollars of tax payer money to the military.
 The military budget would be 4% of America’s GDP to ensure the racket of war and America’s hegemony is spread further across the globe.
 To reduce the deficit, he said he would “close loopholes and deductions” without identifying to which loopholes and deductions he was referring.
 Obama rightly pointed out that there is no way all of this could be done without raising the deficit and cutting tax deductions for the middle and working class like the mortgage interest deduction.
 Romney countered by explaining he would not make any cuts that would increase the deficit.
 But he never said exactly how this could be done because he has no answer.
 As Obama said, “For 18 months he’s been running on this tax plan, and now five weeks before the election he’s saying nevermind.”

 Obama also stated under his tax plan “97% of small businesses would not see their income taxes go up.”
-Only 3% of the largest businesses would see a whopping increase of 5%, which Romney is sure would hurt the middle class because according the Romney, the top 3% percent employ “half of all the people who work in small business.”
+Only 3% of the largest businesses would see an increase of 5%, which Romney is sure would hurt the middle class because according the Romney, the top 3% percent employ “half of all the people who work in small business.”
 [He means the largest ones.]
 They employ one quarter of all the workers in America.”
 But that is the problem.
 Big business should not be this big.
 Only a few corporations corner each market by using the most exploitative practices to produce the cheapest products possible, and small businesses that are run more fairly can’t compete.
-If tax cuts for the wealthy means job cuts for the middle class, that’s a failure of leadership.
-People should stop working for these large corporations because we can create our own small businesses that would be able to be stable and profitable in the absence of corporate empires.
+If tax cuts for the wealthy means job cuts for the middle class, that’s because of the greed of the wealthy.
+If large business weren’t able to monopolize industries, we could stop working for them and create our own small businesses that would be able to be stable and profitable in the absence of corporate empires.
 Creating jobs isn’t always constructive because not all jobs provide fair income or are good for the planet, of course.
 There’s a large difference between creating exploitative, temporary jobs that only pay a few dollars an hour and creating stable jobs that benefit the planet and that people actually want to do.

 It was large corporations that created this massive recession in the first place.
-They have the most resources to affect inequality and they should have the largest financial burden to help this country.
-But because money buys elections, both candidates showed their allegiance to truly governing, “almighty” corporations.
+They have the most resources to affect inequality and they should have the largest financial burden to reverse the recession.
+But because money buys elections, both candidates showed their allegiance to the truly governing corporate class.

-The words “middle-class” and “middle-income” were also used 22 times by Obama and Romney in the debate.
-But the working class and the low income class were only mentioned a few times, and impoverished people and the homeless were never mentioned once.
+The words “middle-class” and “middle-income” were used 22 times by Obama and Romney in the debate.
+But the working class and the low-income class were only mentioned a few times, and impoverished people and the homeless were never mentioned once.

-Most of the criticisms Romney made of Obama are actually among his few accomplishments that the president should be proudly boasting.
+Most of the criticisms Romney made of Obama are actually among his few accomplishments.
 Romney argued that Obama put $90 billion dollars of tax-payer money into green energy companies, as if that is something he should hide.
 Subsidizing small, green-energy companies can ensure they will grow.
-Green energy will ultimately be cheaper than fossil fuels when enough funds are allocated to the research of more efficient, green technology, and unlike oil, green energy doesn’t destroy the Earth.
+Green energy will ultimately be cheaper than fossil fuels when enough funds are allocated to the research of more efficient, green technology.
 Romney stated that “all of the increases in natural gas and oil have happened on private land, not on government land.
 On government land, they have cut the number of permits and licenses in half.”
 Again, this would be an accomplishment if it were true, but Obama has actually increased drilling on federal land.
 Obama pointed out, “the oil industry already receives $4 billion a year in corporate welfare.”
-But Romney proudly stated that if he was president he would double the number of permits and licenses and also get oil from alaska and create a pipeline from Canada and then mentioned, as if in passing, “By the way, I like coal.”
+But Romney proudly stated that if he was president he would double the number of permits and licenses and also get oil from Alaska and create a pipeline from Canada and then mentioned, as if in passing, “By the way, I like coal.”

-Romney also mentioned Obama’s $716 billion cut to medicare extended over a decade, While this cut reduces the income of enormously profitable hospitals by $260 billion, it also cuts $39 billion from skilled nursing services, $17 billion for hospice, and $66 billion for home health services.
-It also repeals annual fees that total $102 billion charged to health insurance providers and annual fees on manufacturers and importers of branded drugs worth $34 billion.
-In other words, it cuts funding for important life-saving services while giving money to drug makers and insurance companies.
-Overall, it is a disaster of a cut.
-Romney’s solution, however, may be worse.
-Romney wants to turn medicare into a voucher program.
-He believes the private marketplace can provide better insurance than the government can, but this is ridiculous.
-(It’s also not a great sales pitch to be president.)
-Private insurance companies exist to make a profit.
+Romney wants to turn Medicare into a voucher program.
+He believes the private marketplace can provide better insurance than the government can but private insurance companies exist to make a profit.
 Government services, on the hand hand, are supposed to provide basic services and not run them for profit.
-(This is the kind of thing you learn in elementary school.)
-Medicare has lower adminstrative costs than private insurance companies do, so to insinuate that patients would be better off finding insurance in a for-profit marketplace is absurd.
+(They often run them for profit anyway but at least there is some more potential accountability.)
+Medicare has lower administrative costs than private insurance companies do, so to insinuate that patients would be better off finding insurance in a for-profit marketplace isn’t accurate.
 Doctors provide care for patients, not the owners of hospitals and insurance companies.
 But doctors end up being as exploited by health insurance companies as much as patients do.
 Doctors, not insurance companies, should be incentivized to provide care, and this is not what Romney says he would do, nor is it what Obama is doing.
-Romney will support whatever opinion is popular to win, but his true intentions are just to leave everyone but the very richest behind.

 There are very legitimate criticisms to be made about Obama.
 He signed the Federal Restricted Buildings and Grounds Improvement Act this year, which allows the secret service to designate any area as illegal for protest.
 Obama also hasn’t followed through on many campaign promises.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act doesn’t go nearly far enough to reign in Wall Street.
 This act has protected and helped millions of people, but corporations still run amuck in country and control nearly every fiscal arm of the government.